anderudp/4wd_robot_fs/README.md

 ![RPi2 Pinout](rpi-pinout.png?raw=true "Raspberry Pi 2 Pinout")

-The RPi was configured in CLI mode, Arduino programming was done with [arduino-cli](https://arduino.github.io/arduino-cli/1.0/getting-started/).
+The RPi was configured in CLI mode, Arduino programming was done with [arduino-cli](https://arduino.github.io/arduino-cli/1.0/getting-started/) on an AVR Uno.
+Use `yeet <sketch>` (defined in bashrc) to compile and upload sketches to the board.